Privacy policy

 5. Transfer to third countries

-When we use service providers based outside the EU/EEA, we ensure that the personal data processing takes place in accordance with the provisions of applicable data protection legislation, such as the EU Commission's adequacy decision for the country, transmission with the necessary guarantees, EU standard contractual clauses or equivalent.
+When we use service providers based outside the EU/EEA, we ensure that the personal data processing is governed by a data processing agreement with incorporated EU standard contractual clauses or equivalent safeguards as required by GDPR.

 If you would like more detailed information about to which countries outside the EU/EEA area the transfer may take place and what safeguards are applied to the transfer in question, you are welcome to contact us.